Jonathan Marks, CPA, CFF, CITP, CGMA, CFE

-Dave is a licensed Realtor in PA & NJ for Keller Williams Real Estate of New Hope, Bucks County.
+Dave is a licensed Realtor in PA & NJ and Principal of the Dave Marcolla Group in Newtown, Pa.
 Prior to real estate, Dave’s career included leadership roles in Fortune 100 companies such as TD Bank, AT&T and most recently Comcast.
 He received his undergraduate degree in marketing from Bloomsburg and his MBA from La Salle.
 Dave resides with his partner of 14 years in Pennington, NJ.

 Bruce Braunewell, CPA